 Seen this way, acting like a complete arsehole would make perfect sense in London.
 But most Londoners are not arseholes.

 Most Londoners are nice enough to stand patiently, and not make a scene, when they’re packed onto the tube in 40-degree heat.
 Nice enough to turn a blind eye when a person sits next to them on the bus and starts talking to themselves.
 Nice enough to welcome the world – my family – into the city, to see us as a positive.

 There are too many Londoners – and too much of London – for us to be friendly all the time.
 We’re late.
 We’re underpaid.
 We dream of escape.
 We walk past thousands of people a day and saying hello would take too long.

 The other day I was waiting for a bus in Angel.
 When it finally came, I let a woman with a baby get on first, and then got on.

 ‘So rude,’ said the young man behind me, to his girlfriend.
 ‘She didn’t even say “excuse me”.’

 He said it loud, so that I would hear.
 I turned and raised my eyebrows.
-They were carrying travel bags – they were from out of town.
+They were carrying luggage – they were from out of town.

 ‘This fucking city,’ I could imagine him saying, when they arrived at their hotel.
 ‘People have no manners.’

-Ironically, neither did he, with his passive-agressive rudeness masquerading as old-fashioned, small-town politeness.
+Ironically, neither did he, with his passive-aggressive rudeness masquerading as old-fashioned, small-town politeness.